exasol/bucketfs-java/doc/user_guide/user_guide.md

 ### Managing Buckets and Services

-Creating and deleting of buckets and BucketFS services is not yet supported by the BFSJ.
+Creating and deleting buckets and BucketFS services is not yet supported by the BFSJ.